halkyonio/primaza-poc/README.md

 > **Tip**: Notice the messages displayed within the terminal as they told you how to get the root token and where they are stored, where to access the keys, etc !

-We can now install Crossplane and the Helm provider
+We can now install Crossplane and its Helm provider
 ```bash
 ./scripts/crossplane.sh
 ```